2013 Toyota Matrix Review

-While the 2013 Toyota Matrix’s available all-wheel drive is rare in this class, auto reviewers don’t think it compensates for the Matrix’s mediocre performance and cheap interior.
+While the 2013 Toyota Matrix’s available all-wheel drive is rare in this class, critics don’t think it compensates for the Matrix’s mediocre performance and cheap interior.

-Reviewers complain that the 2013 Toyota Matrix is constructed with cheap interior materials.
-The Matrix comes with a lot of standard features, including a USB port and Bluetooth.
+Test drivers complain that the Matrix is constructed with cheap interior materials.
+The 2013 Toyota Matrix comes with a lot of standard features, including a USB port and Bluetooth.
 However, features that are often available on competitors, such as parking sensors, navigation and a rearview camera, aren’t available on the Matrix at all.
 Though the Matrix has one of the largest cargo holds in its class, auto writers aren’t satisfied with its cabin space.
 They say that some drivers will want more legroom, and that the rear seats also lack legroom for adults.
 Reviewers do appreciate the Matrix’s ride height, which offers a nice view of the road, much like affordable compact SUVs.

 - "A front-drive S model with no options is the best choice in this lineup.
 That said, you can find more refined compact hatchbacks and wagons for about the same money." -- Consumer Guide (2012)